Get started in 15 minutes

 Linear

-1. Start by ensuring you have Linear admin permissions
+1. Ensure you have Linear admin permissions

 2. Navigate to Linear settings in Swarmia and follow the installation guide